 Long before GPS and Google Maps, people used atlases, paper road maps, road signs, or verbal directions to navigate throughout the country’s highways and byways.
 Reading a map is almost a lost art, requiring just a little time, orientation, and some basic math fundamentals.

 If you're a teacher, you can show students how to use their math skills for reading maps.
 Why?
 It will make them safer travelers and less dependent on technology.
+Plus it's a lot of fun to use old-school maps, drawing out paths to follow, and estimating how long it will take to get somewhere or how many miles will be covered.

 Daytime Navigation: In the Northern Hemisphere, the sun rises in the east and sets in the west.
 Depending on the time of day, you can orient yourself based on the sun’s position in the sky.
 This gets a bit trickier around midday as the sun appears directly overhead at noon.
 The earth’s rotation around the sun and sun’s position overhead is also the basis for the sundial, Man’s first clock.